JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2022.md

 `com.intellij.database.datagrid.DataConsumer.addRows(DataRequest.Context, List<DataConsumer.Row>)` method parameter type changed from `List<DataConsumer.Row>` to `List<? extends GridRow>`
 : The signature of the method was changed in the interface `com.intellij.database.datagrid.DataConsumer` that is now a part of new API for async loading of table data.
 Change the parameter type of the overridden method and recompile plugin to maintain bytecode compatibility.

+`com.intellij.database.extractors.ObjectFormatter.getPlainValue(Object, DataConsumer.Column, Dbms)` method removed
+: Method was removed because we refactor table editor API.
+It will not depend on Dbms anymore.
+Please use `ObjectFormatter.objectToString` instead.